mongodb/genny/docs/generated/workloads.md

 ### Description
 This workload consists of a situation where the server is being contacted by 10k different clients to simulate an extreme case of overload in the server.
 Both reads and writes happen at the same time in balanced fashion.
+Find operations are limited to return 10 documents to avoid slow decline in performance as more documents are inserted

 The metrics to monitor are:
   * ErrorsTotal / ErrorRate: The total number of errors and rate of errors encountered by the workload.
 Networking